DDDEastMidlandsLimited/dddem-blog/_posts/2019-04-13-planning-structure-post.md

 It’s simple but it works.
 This is my first point of call after talking through my ideas with someone else.
 Bullet point out the main points you want to make.
 Scribble or re-order into an order that makes sense to talk through.

-These bullets are also useful when practising what you are doing to say, as they will most likely cover the main points you want to talk about.
+These bullets are also useful when practising what you are going to say, as they will most likely cover the main points you want to talk about.

 <br/>